dineshkatta2802/Java-OOPS/Keyword/k/Abstarct/readme.md

 <h2>Abstract Class:</h2>
 An abstract class is declared using the abstract keyword.<br>
-An abstract class is a class that cannot be instantiated on its own and is intended to be subclassed.
+An abstract class is a class that cannot be instantiated on its own and is intended to be subclassed.<br>
+Since,abstarct class contains incomplete methods, it is not possible to estimate the total memory required to create the objects , so we create a Subclass and all the abstract methods of parent class sjould be implemented in the subclass<br>
 It can contain both abstract methods (methods without a body) and concrete methods (methods with a body).
 Abstract classes are used to define a common interface for a group of subclasses.<br>

 <h2>Advantages and Disadvantages of Abstract Keyword</h2>
 <table>